jcomeauictx/lzw/README.md

 entities, which come close to spelling my name, but as of now, with insufficient sleep and waning interest, I'm going to call this project done for the foreseeable future.

+[Following day...]

+Ended up fixing the PDF by:
+1. `make card.gs`
+2. editing the postscript, changing all 3 instances of `showpage` to a unique misspelling, to find out which was being used.
+3. inserting code before that showpage to erase the badly-formatted URL and rewrite it, using a font name I found in the PDF text and a size I got through repeated experimentation.

+The result of that you can see in the patch file (card.patch) and in the result of `make fixedcard.pdf`.